 - Hotel Transylvania

 - Focus your child’s attention on the costumes and party games and less on treats.
-If you are going to include face painting in your costume, don’t forget to check ingredients for allergens.
-Allergy Lifestyle has a limited number of Allergy friendly Halloween face paint packs free from Peanuts, Dairy, Eggs, Shellfish, Fish, Soy, Wheat, Corn, Parabens, Tree Nuts, Beeswax, Coconut, Phthalates, Sesame, Shea Butter, Sunflower, Peas, Animal Products, Petroleum.
+If you are going to include face painting in your costume check ingredients for allergens.
+Allergy Lifestyle has a limited number of Allergy friendly Halloween face paint packs free from Peanuts, Dairy, Eggs, Shellfish, Fish, Soy, Wheat, Corn, Parabens, Tree Nuts, Latex, Beeswax, Coconut, Phthalates, Sesame, Shea Butter, Sunflower, Peas, Animal Products, Petroleum.

-- Wherever you are make sure you have your
+- Wherever you go make sure you have your

 - Adrenaline auto injectors x 2